 - Inspiring students to pursue lifelong learning.

-We hope you'll consider becoming a part of the Department of Technology and Enviromental Design at ASU!
+We hope you'll consider becoming a part of the Department of Sustainable Technology and the Built Environment at ASU!

 Recent honors include:

-- Appalachian State and a team led by students and faculty from the Department of Technology and Environmental Design, was one of only two US-based teams selected to participate in the Solar Decathlon Europe competition, to be held in Paris, France in July 2014.
+- Appalachian State and a team led by students and faculty from the Department of Sustainable Technology and the Built Environment, was one of only two US-based teams selected to participate in the Solar Decathlon Europe competition, held in Paris, France in July 2014.

 - Susan Doll (Building Science) received a grant for just under $700,000 to study energy efficiency and indoor air quality in homes being weatherized.

-- Marie Hoepfl, Richard Elaver, Mandy Wu, Dennis Scanlin, Ok-Youn Yu, John Craft, and Brian Raichle all presented some of their latest scholarly work at international conferences.
+- Marie Hoepfl, Dennis Scanlin, Ok-Youn Yu, and Brian Raichle all presented some of their latest scholarly work at international conferences.

-- Design students completed Sponsored Studios with the community of Spruce Pine; the Blackburn Vannoy Farm (where students and instructor Chad Everhart built an outdoor exhibit and meeting space); Watauga High School; the Broyhill Family Foundation; and Philmark, a furniture manufacturing company located in North Carolina.
+- Architectural design students completed a project at the Blackburn Vannoy Farm (where students and instructor Chad Everhart built an outdoor exhibit and meeting space).

-Interim Chairperson, Department of Technology and Environmental Design
+Chairperson, Department of Sustainable Technology and the Built Environment